 Location

 The location is truly magical!
-Nestled in the jungle, the village is peaceful and vibrant green.
-A pretty jungle surrounds you, with frogs and birds joining you for meditation.
-Although I am not a morning person, I will never forget seeing the jungle wake before our morning meditation.Â
+Pa Pae meditation retreat is nestled in the jungle, and the village is peaceful and vibrantly green.
+A lush jungle surrounds you, with frogs and birds joining you for meditation.
+Although I am not a morning person, I will never forget seeing the jungle wake before our morning meditation.

-In addition to many halls for meditation, there are also spaces for free time, including a library, beautiful areas to practise yoga, water features and hammocks everywhere.
-There are also many swings and viewing points where you can meditate, read or just sit and watch the nature change around you.
+In addition to many halls for meditation, there are also spaces for free time, including a library, beautiful areas to practise yoga, water features, and hammocks everywhere.
+There are also many swings and viewing points where you can meditate, read, or just sit and watch the nature change around you.

-You can also wander off to a nearby village and get to know the locals, who are so lovely and welcoming.Â
+You can also wander off to a nearby village and get to know the locals, who are so lovely and welcoming.

 The accommodation was very basic but also had everything you needed.
-It is not a luxury retreat but a place of simple living. Â
+It is not a luxury retreat but a place of simple living.

 The bed is small and hard.
 There is no air conditioning; not everyone was as lucky as I was to get a fan.
 A few people struggled with sleeping conditions.
-However, I was surprised that I managed to get a decent amount of sleep and enjoyed the simplicity.Â
+However, I was surprised that I managed to get a decent amount of sleep and enjoyed the simplicity.

 The showers and toilets are shared but always clean.
 They also had water units so you could fill up your water bottles as much as you like.

-There were two main halls for meditation, but we also meditated in more open areas.Â
+There were two main halls for meditation, but we also meditated in more open areas.

 You were provided square, thin mats for meditation or could choose more padded ones.
 There were a limited number of meditation mats with a backrest.
-You could also choose to meditate on a chair.Â
+You could also choose to meditate on a chair.

 Atmosphere

 The experience is so calming and peaceful that you need to experience it to understand it.
 The monks are very friendly and explain everything in simple words without complicating anything.
 Simple is a word I would use to describe Pa Pae Retreat.
-Simple in the most beautiful way.Â
+Simple in the most beautiful way.

 I loved the honesty and openness of the monks.
 They shared their personal stories and struggles before becoming monks.
-I liked the ease and humour, and the vibe was just good.Â
+I liked the ease and humour, and the vibe was just good.

 I would also love to mention the dogs.
 Jessie, Ninja, and Shadow, with newly joined Bruise, followed the group everywhere, keeping all of us safe.
 They occasionally asked for cuddles or sneaked into places they were not supposed to, making us all smile.
-It was beautiful to see dogs running around freely and so happy and just being dogs.Â
+It was beautiful to see dogs running around freely and so happy and just being dogs.

 Food

 Each meal begins with a bell rig and offerings to monks.
-We had to pretend we were offering the food, as monks were traditionally only allowed to eat it if they were offered it ( I will explain later).Â
+We had to pretend we were offering the food, as monks were traditionally only allowed to eat it if they were offered it ( I will explain later).

 You have two options: vegetarian and meat buffet-style meals for breakfast and lunch.
 We also got some fruit, tea, and water.
 You could also buy coffee, smoothies, and small snacks at the two cafes in the retreat grounds.
 I was surprised by how delicious the food was, even if it mainly consisted of rice and curry.
-I was also surprised by how protein-dense vegetarian meals were, as they always included tofu and satan.Â
+I was also surprised by how protein-dense vegetarian meals were, as they always included tofu and satan.

 I packed some snacks, including nuts and bananas, and they did save me from becoming hangry, especially on the day of arrival.
-But overall, maybe due to a large amount of rice, a generous amount of food, and not moving too much, I did not feel too hungry overall.Â
+But overall, maybe due to a large amount of rice, a generous amount of food, and not moving too much, I did not feel too hungry overall.

 Organization